NickPiazza21/MeltUp/README.md

 # MeltUp
 A game made for the UCF GDK Summer Game Jam 2024.
 Collaborated with UCF students to make a game in 48 hours that followed the theme: It's getting hot in here.
+I learned how to navigate through Unreal Engine 5's layout and how to use Unreal Engine's visual blueprint system.

 https://crimsontoast.itch.io/meltup